Dietetic Internship Program at Southern Regional

 How many Registered Dietitians do you have on staff?

-Southern Regional Medical Center has nine Registered Dietitians on staff
+Southern Regional Medical Center has three Registered Dietitians on staff.

 Do you offer housing arrangements or roommate match-ups?